webpack-contrib/copy-webpack-plugin/README.md

     - defaults to `false`
     - removes all directory references and only copies file names
     - if files have the same name, the result is non-deterministic
+* `ignore`
+    - additional globs to ignore for this pattern

 #### Available options:
 * `ignore`